cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 npm install @sinclair/typebox
 ```

-> [!NOTE]
-> You will get a warning from Angular CLI when building because the npm version of `@sinclair/typebox` is serving CommonJS instead of ESM, but the impact on bundle size would be similar in ESM for this library.

 ### Tuple

 In most cases, an array is for a list with values of the *same type*.
 In special cases, it can be useful to use arrays with values of different types.
 It is called tuples in TypeScript.
 For example: `['test', 1]`